PaymentObserverPayment Observer

 Digital River Widens Payment Options, Offers Cloud-based Subscription Billing

-U.S. e-commerce service provider Digital River has integrated a cloud-based service for recurring payments in its World Payments solution.
+World Payments solution.
 World Payments is a global payments solution for online merchants, available in more than 190 countries and 170 currencies.

 27Jun/12